Brightify: A tool for calculating directionally-resolved brightness in neutron sources: Conclusions

 \section{Conclusions}

 Monte~Carlo simulations are an essential technique for the design and optimization of neutron sources, yet they are often slow and computationally expensive.
 This makes iterative design processes particularly challenging.
 According to Liouville's theorem, brightness is conserved in conservative force fields along the particle trajectories, and serves as a key performance metric linking the source to the optics and a quantity to evaluate the performance of the source.
-However, calculating brightness directly within Monte~Carlo codes remains complex and limited.
+However, calculating brightness directly within Monte~Carlo codes over different positions and directions remains complex and limited.

 In this paper, we introduced \textit{Brightify}, an open-source Python tool designed to compute neutron brightness from MCPL files, which can be generated from various Monte~Carlo packages.
-Brightify offers a flexible, directionally-aware approach to brightness evaluation by scanning over spatial and angular domains, allowing users to identify the position and direction corresponding to maximum brightness.
+Brightify offers a flexible, directionally-aware approach to brightness evaluation by scanning over spatial and angular domains, allowing users to evaluate brightness along mean directions at each position window, providing a practical representative metric while leaving room for future refinement in cases with complex directional distributions.

 Through validation against standard methods, surface current tally and point estimator tally, we demonstrated that Brightify produces consistent results for large phase~space volumes while offering improved resolution and adaptability for finer analyses.
 In particular, Brightify overcomes the limitations of traditional methods, such as the directional constraints of surface current tallies and the impracticality of point tallies in close source-to-guide distance.
 Brightify is especially practical in compact accelerator-based neutron sources, where guides can be placed closer to the source.